 Sheila is absolutely passionate about mathematics and most importantly she is generous in sharing her ideas and insights!
-You can connect with Sheila on Twitter HERE
+You can connect Sheila on Twitter HERE

 A HUGE thank you to Sheila for creating purposeful and engaging mathematics teaching ideas to this superb book!

 Monkey said his mum’s “tail coils round trees.”
 Without using any measuring materials can you draw a coil approximately one metre long.
 How could you check your estimation?